 - Party walls must have a minimum NIC rating of 50.

 - Floor-ceiling assemblies between units must have a minimum NIC and FIIC rating of 50.

-S&P's BEST Solution Option 1: TD-MIXVENT Fan when using a continuous ventilation fan for whole-house ventilation
+S&P's BEST Solution Option 1: TD-MIXVENT Fan as a continuous ventilation fan for whole-house ventilation.